 Additionally, properties must provide round-trip transport service from the airport, access to an on-site restaurant as well as a pool or beachfront, plus offer onsite activities and provide isolated tours.

-Properties already on the approved list and accepting reservations include Copal Tree Lodge, Turneffe Island Resort, and Turtle Inn, which is owned by Francis Ford Coppola.
+Properties on the approved list and accepting reservations include Copal Tree Lodge, Turneffe Island Resort, and Turtle Inn, which is owned by Francis Ford Coppola.
 For the full list of Gold Standard Properties, visit belizetourismboard.org.
 Tour operators are being held to similar face mask and social-distancing guidelines as well as enhanced cleaning procedures for their equipment.
-The full list of approved tour operators can also be found at belizetourismboard.org.
+The full list of approved tour operators is also available at belizetourismboard.org.